RFI Troubleshooting Guide

 The web-based resources you may need are:

 RFI teams in each section will help you if you get stuck.
-They will likely have the equipment and expertise to find the “tough ones” and deal with the communication issues as well.
+They will likely have the equipment and expertise to find the “tough ones” and deal with some communication issues as well.
+The teams can’t repair poor relationships with neighbors but they can gather additional evidence if formal communication from the ARRL is needed.
 If all else fails, they can refer the process to ARRL HQ and HQ to the FCC if necessary.

 One way YOU can help is to let the local RFI Team know about problem devices you discover, even if you fix the problem.
 Building up our body of noise cases will help HQ when we need to approach manufacturers with the issues we uncover.